2019–2023 structural changes to local government in England: Cumbria

 In October 2020, the UK government invited proposals for reform of arrangements in Cumbria by 2023.

-Currently, the area is served by the Cumbria County Council, as well as six non-metropolitan district councils.
+The area was previously served by the Cumbria County Council, as well as six non-metropolitan district councils.

 Barrow Borough Council and South Lakeland District Council (in Cumbria) and Lancaster City Council (in Lancashire) proposed in 2020 to merge themselves into a Morecambe Bay unitary authority.

 The idea of a Morecambe Bay authority has been proposed several times previously.
 If the Redcliffe-Maud Report had been implemented, Furness & North Lancashire would have been one of the unitary authorities within the North West Province.
 Before the unsuccessful 2004 North East England devolution referendum, when similar referendums were also planned in North West England and Yorkshire and the Humber, one proposed structure below the region level in North West England would have created a Morecambe Bay unitary authority, with the rest of Cumbria and Lancashire being divided into more unitary authorities.

 In July 2021, local government minister Robert Jenrick approved plans for two new unitary authorities, Westmorland and Furness and Cumberland.
 Parliamentary approval would be sought around the end of 2021, with the intention of holding elections for the new councils in May 2022 and the councils going live in April 2023.
 The names for the proposed new authorities were announced in November 2021.
 The legislation required to bring the new structure into operation, the Cumbria (Structural Changes) Order 2022 (2022 No. 331), was made on 17 March 2022 and came into force the following day.